What actually is morning sickness and how long does morning sickness last?

 You have a high chance of feeling queasier if:

 - You have a morning sickness history in your family

-- You face symptoms like nausea and vomiting as a side effect of taking birth control tablets
+- You face symptoms like vomiting and nausea during pregnancy as a side effect of taking birth control tablets

 - You had morning sickness symptom in your previous pregnancy

 - You have a migraine headache